moritz-biersack/OpenStreetMap-Data-Munich/problems.md

 - Gutenbergstraßw:Gutenbergstraße
 - Münchener Str.:Münchner Straße

 One funny value occurred in the data named 'Lueg ins Land' which translates to 'Lie into the country'.
-Though, being a Munich citizen, I was not aware of such a street and it sounded like some joke.
-However, a quick research revealed that there is actually a tower named and a street in front of it named so.
+Though, being a Munich citizen, I was not aware of such a street and it sounded like a joke.
+However, a quick research revealed that there is actually a tower and a street in front of it named so.